sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ```html
 {{#eq "line-item/day" code}}
 ```
-in your email notification templates as well to show the correct line items.
+in your email notification templates to show the correct line items.
 The next step in the tutorial deals with updating email notifications.

 </extrainfo>